 Fill the potato with marge or butter.
-You do this now as it helps prevent the potato from drying out when it is cooking in the campfire.
+You do this now as it helps prevent the potato from drying out while cooking at the campfire.

 You can also add some flavouring at this point.
-For example, you could add some garlic into the potato if you want a garlic potato.
+For example, you could add some garlic to the potato if you want a garlic potato.